fairefaretravels/STV-ONAIR/README.md

 ---

-## About STV Radiomeltdown
+## About XOCO NETWORK

-STV Radiomeltdown is an independent broadcast network founded in 2012 and operated by Saneca TV LLC out of Lithonia, GA.
+XOCO is an independent broadcast network founded in 2012 and operated by Saneca TV LLC out of Lithonia, GA.
 Built on Detroit resilience and Atlanta energy — for creators, by creators.

 - 🌐 [radiomeltdown.com](https://radiomeltdown.com)
 - ✈️ [Faire Fare Travels](https://fairefaretravels.github.io/agent-sanecamack/)